The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/5-flexbox.md

 ## Part 5 - Examples!

-* Check out the `3-photo-gallery/` directory for a cool example of using flexbox to make a wall-to-wall flexible photo gallery based on this post: [Adaptive Photo Layout With Flexbox](https://css-tricks.com/adaptive-photo-layout-with-flexbox/)
+* Check out the `3-photo-gallery/` directory for a cool example of using Flexbox to make a wall-to-wall flexible photo gallery based on this post: [Adaptive Photo Layout With Flexbox](https://css-tricks.com/adaptive-photo-layout-with-flexbox/)
 * [19 CSS Flexbox Examples](https://freefrontend.com/css-flexbox-examples/)